Skate hardware isn’t the most interesting topic.

-But, it’s definitely helpful to know the right sizes, materials, and head types.
+This article will cover the standard sizes, materials, and head types.

 Typically you want about 1/8″ of the bolt to stick out so the nut’s nylon ring can properly lock to the threads.

-To make it easy, we could round it up to an inch.
+Let’s make it easy; we’ll round it up to an inch.
 So all you have to do is add 1″ + your riser pad size to get the proper bolt size.

-It’s always best to properly measure your setup, but this should give you a rough idea.
+It’s always best to measure your setup, but this should give you a rough idea.

-The drive type refers to the pattern used on the head of the bolt.
+The drive type refers to the pattern used on the head of the screw.
 It determines what type of tool you’ll use.

 For example, you would use a Phillips screwdriver on a Phillips bolt.
 And an allen/hex key for socket bolts.